Adonis Shropshire

 Taurian Adonis Shropshire is an American songwriter and record producer.

-Beginning his career in 2001, Shropshire has written or produced numerous hit records for various artists, including Mariah Carey's "I Stay In Love", Usher's "My Boo", P. Diddy's "I Need a Girl (Part One)", "I Need a Girl (Part Two)", Chris Brown's "Say Goodbye", Ciara's "And I", Marques Houston's "Circle", Day26's "Since You've Been Gone", Enrique Iglesias's "Push", Ginuwine's "Last Chance", Beyoncé's "Summertime", and Lee Taemin's "Play Me".
-He received his first formal credit on "Walking On Sunshine" for Jennifer Lopez in 2001.
-He is affiliated with Sean Combs' Bad Boy Records and has won three Grammy Awards among seventeen nominations.
+Beginning his career in 2001, Shropshire has written or produced hit singles for various artists, including Mariah Carey's "I Stay In Love", Usher's "My Boo", P. Diddy's "I Need a Girl (Part One)", "I Need a Girl (Part Two)", Chris Brown's "Say Goodbye", Ciara's "And I", Marques Houston's "Circle", Day26's "Since You've Been Gone", Enrique Iglesias's "Push", Ginuwine's "Last Chance", Beyoncé's "Summertime", and Lee Taemin's "Play Me".
+He received his first formal credit on Jennifer Lopez's 2001 single "Walking On Sunshine".
+He has won three Grammy Awards from 17 nominations.

 History

-Adonis was born in Atlanta, Georgia, and grew up in Chattanooga, Tennessee, where he attended the Chattanooga Phoenix III High School for the Performing Arts.
+Adonis Shropshire was born in Atlanta, Georgia, and grew up in Chattanooga, Tennessee, where he attended the Chattanooga Phoenix III High School for the Performing Arts.
 While in middle school, he met Usher Raymond IV (the two would later form a group before Raymond's move to Atlanta).
 While frequenting a local studio he learned the art of creating songs, music production, using audio equipment, recording, as well as structuring and writing lyric melody.
 Currently Adonis is the CEO, and Founder of Beatstreet, Inc.

 While having a friendship with R&B trio Blaque, he would travel to various recording sessions with them.
 Natina Reed and her former Blaque group member Shamari Fears, noticed a particular talent he had for producing vocals and allowed him to contribute in the studio.
 These sessions were his first "real" recording sessions, which consisted of helping vocal produce three songs for the group's debut album.